mratsim/weave/README.md

 ### Weave using all CPUs

 Weave multithreading is cooperative, idle threads send steal requests instead of actively stealing in other workers queue.
-This is called "work-requesting" in the literatture as opposed to "work-stealing".
+This is called "work-requesting" in the literature as opposed to "work-stealing".

 This means that a thread sleeping or stuck in a long computation may starve other threads and they will spin burning CPU cycles.